 Change requires planning and commitment.
 After you decide on the step you want to take, develop a plan for success.
 Consider what you need to make each step happen.

-Using the example of "I will eat something within 2 hours of waking up every day", you could do 1 or more of the following:
+Using the example of "I will eat breakfast every day", you could do 1 or more of the following:

 - Think about what you want to eat for breakfast and plan to have those foods easily available.